Ven0m0/Scripts/README.md

-Collection of autohotkey scripts, that may be useful in automating daily tasks, or just assist you otherwise
+Collection of Scripts, that may be useful in automating daily tasks, or just assist you otherwise